Valentín Haberkon

-Valentín Haberkon (born 29 July 1995) is an Argentine professional footballer who plays as a forward for Italian Serie D club Sancataldese.
+Valentín Haberkon (born 29 July 1995) is an Argentine professional footballer who plays as a forward for Serie D club ASD Sambiase 2023.

 Career

 Haberkon played in the youth of Independiente and Banfield.
 In July 2017, Haberkon joined Deportivo Español of Primera B Metropolitana.
 His senior debut arrived in the following September in a three-goal win away to Colegiales on 9 September, which was followed by eighteen more appearances in 2017–18.
 He scored his first goal in his second game of 2018–19, netting in a fixture with San Miguel on 2 September 2018.
 Haberkon scored further versus Fénix, Almirante Brown and Defensores Unidos in the next months, before netting against the latter again in April as his club were relegated to Primera C Metropolitana.

 Haberkon spent the 2019–20 campaign in Primera B Metropolitana with Los Andes, making nine appearances and scoring one goal; against San Telmo.
 On 2 October 2020, Haberkon headed abroad to join Romanian Liga II club FK Csíkszereda.
 He made his debut during a 2–1 defeat away to FC Metaloglobus București on 24 October, after he replaced András Mészáros during the interval.